When is the best time to visit Maine?

 Early June is a great time to visit, because the temps are getting warmer with highs usually in the 70s.
 Crowds in popular coastal towns usually see an increase in traffic as soon as Memorial Day comes around, with another big step up as most kids finish school in early June.
 Most Maine schools go through the first or second full week of June, meaning that you might be able to sneak in a less-crowded visit to some popular cities if you go right after Memorial Day.

 If you visit in late June, July, or August, it might be a peak time at many hotels and resorts, and you may need to book well ahead.
 For those who are mobile and can explore, this might be a great time of year to pack a tent, hook up your travel trailer, or throw on a rooftop camper in order to know you have a place to sleep, if you are flying by the seat of your pants.
+Because so many people who travel to Maine will fly into either Boston or Portland, the further north and east you venture, the more you might be away from the summer crowds.

 And while lobster is a year-round delicacy in Maine, many suggest that the lobster is best in the late summer, when there is a “new shell” on the lobsters.
 This allows more salt water to marinate the